Skip to main content

 }

 A /review meta-skill reads this config, inspects the current diff, and routes to the appropriate persona(s).
 The developer invokes /review and the system decides which specialists are needed.
-This is the orchestrator pattern from the origin designs — a lightweight routing layer, not a complex agent-to-agent messaging system.
+This is the orchestrator pattern from the origin designs β€” a lightweight routing layer, not a complex agent-to-agent messaging system.

 HARD/SOFT guardrail elevation

 Not all guardrails are equal.
-Some rules must never be bypassed — a PHI scrubber in a healthcare org, a credential scanner in a fintech.
+Some rules must never be bypassed β€” a PHI scrubber in a healthcare org, a credential scanner in a fintech.
 Others are important defaults that a senior engineer may need to temporarily override for debugging or experimentation.

 AgentBoot distinguishes two tiers:

-HARD guardrails are deployed via MDM (managed device management) or marked required: true in the org config.
-They cannot be elevated, overridden, or disabled at any scope level.
-The build system enforces this — a team-level config that attempts to disable a HARD guardrail causes a build failure.
+HARD guardrails are marked required: true in the org config.
+What that buys you is a composition property, enforced at compile time: a lower scope may not weaken one β€” shadowing it, downgrading it to soft, or zeroing its trait weight are all errors under validate --strict, and a team-level config that attempts to disable a HARD guardrail causes a build failure.
 HARD guardrails are for rules where violation is a compliance incident, not a judgment call.

 SOFT guardrails are deployed via the shared repo and can be temporarily elevated.
 The elevation mechanism: